|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 If the fuel tube crystal lattice is initially FCC a fast neutron impacts on the crystal atoms will cause a transition to a BCC like atomic density lower by as much as a factor of two and which causes a linear swelling dimension increase by as much as a factor of 1.26.
 This material swelling can severely reduce the primary liquid sodium circulation.
 The solution to this problem is to fabricate the fuel tubes from a 85% Fe-12% Cr alloy known as HT9 that under fast neutron irradiation remains BCC over a wide temperature range and hence has an insignificant atomic density change.

 FNR fuel tubes are a key part of FNR design.
-The fuel tubes must be replaced every fuel cycle so the cost of the fuel tubes, their working life and their irradiated material disposal are all significant issues.
+The fuel tubes must be replaced every fuel cycle so the cost of fuel tube material, fuel tube fabrication, fuel tube material recycling and fuel tube irradiated material disposal are all significant issues.
 The fuel tube working life should be sufficiently long that it does not determine the frequency of FNR fuel reprocessing.
 One of the factors determining fuel tube working life is fuel tube alloy swelling.

 Under sustained fast neutron bombardment FNR fuel tubes will eventually swell due to formation of metal crystal lattice dislocations..
 However, tha amount and rate of swelling are dependent on the fuel tube element neutron scattering cross sections and on the fuel tube's initial crystal structure.